psapir/agentforce-whatsapp-example/README.md

 If you need to create a test class, I also put one on this repo.

-### *Final Step - The flow that brings it all together*
+#### *Final Step - The flow that brings it all together*

 The last step of our solution is to create a Flow that will trigger when a new WhatsAppConversation record is created, this flow will call our Prompt Template and then call our Apex Class with the mobile number and the Prompt Template response as a parameter:

 ![Agentforce WhatsApp Conversation Flow](images/agentforce-flow.png)

-### Test your solution and modify it to your liking!
+#### Test your solution and modify it to your liking!

-I hope this guide will help you understand how to integrate Agentforce with WhatsApp and other services using Prompt Builder, if you have any questions or feedback don't hesitate to contact me via <a href="https://www.linkedin.com/in/patosapir" target="_blank">LinkedIn</a>.
+I hope this guide will help you understand how to integrate Agentforce with WhatsApp and other services using Prompt Builder, if you have any questions or feedback don't hesitate to contact me via [LinkedIn](https://www.linkedin.com/in/patosapir).

 Thanks!